About

 Theo Panagopoulos is a Greek-Lebanese-Palestinian filmmaker, film programmer, educator and PhD researcher based in Scotland.
 His creative and academic work explore themes of collective memory, displacement, fragmented identities and resistance often through anti-colonial, participatory and archival methodologies.

-His most recent film is a documentary essay called “The Flowers Stand Silently, Witnessing”, has screened in more than 150 festivals worldwide.
-It has own the Grand Jury Prize at Sundance in 2025, the Best Short Film at IDFA in 2024, was nominated for a BAFTA award in 2025, has been nominated as a short film candidate for the European Film Academy 2026 as well as winning major awards in festivals such as Go Short, London Short Film Festival, Braziers, Salem, Interaction and others.
-It was also screened as part of SOIL exhibition at Somerset House, London between January and April 2025.
+His most recent film is a documentary essay called “The Flowers Stand Silently, Witnessing”, has screened in more than 200 festivals worldwide.
+It has won the Grand Jury Prize at Sundance in 2025, the Best Short Film at IDFA in 2024, was nominated for a BAFTA award in 2025, a European Film Award in 2026 as well as winning major awards in festivals such as Go Short, London Short Film Festival, Braziers, Salem, Interaction and others.
+It was also awarded Short of the Year 2025 by Short Film Conference.

-He is currently developing his first feature documentary film supported by BFI Doc Society and the Arab Fund for Arts and Culture (AFAC) with the title Before Our Diaspora.
+He is currently developing his first feature documentary film supported by BFI Doc Society, Screen Scotland and the Arab Fund for Arts and Culture (AFAC) with the title Before Our Diaspora.

-He is completing a practice-as-research PhD at the University of West of Scotland which explores decolonial methodologies and performance as counternarrative to never-befores-seen film archives of 1930s Palestine.
+He is completing a practice-as-research PhD at the University of West of Scotland which explores anti-colonial methodologies, film and performance as counternarrative to recently digitised film archives of 1930s Palestine.